 I used these ingredients.

 Place hot water in the bread canister.
-Add olive oil, parsley, parmesan cheese, basil, minced garlic from a jar, salt and sugar.
+Add olive oil, parsley, parmesan cheese, basil, minced garlic, salt and sugar.

 Add bread flour NOT all-purpose flour.
 Bread flour has more gluten so all the ingredients adhere better and don’t crumble apart so easily after cutting it.
 Add yeast.
 Bake on a regular bread cycle.